ssbc/jitdb/README.md

 Get the latest seq of an index

-### liveQuerySingleIndex(operation, cb)
+### live(operation, cb)

-Operation must be a single index, such as the contact index.
-With this results matching the index will be returned in callback as they are added to the database.
+Works like `all` except it will only return message in cb as they come in.
+This can be run after `paginate` or `all` to simulate a all results followed by live results.
+See operators for examples of this.

 The index is *not* updated when using this method.
+And only 1 live deferred value is supported.

 ### onReady(cb)